Mercedes EQC electric performance, top speed, motor

 - 2Range, battery & chargingThe Mercedes EQC is competitive with its key rivals in terms of range, although a Tesla Model X will go further

-- 4Electric motor, drive & performance - currently readingThe Mercedes EQC has a different character to any of its rivals, but it majors on comfort more than fun
+- 4Performance, engine & drive - currently readingThe Mercedes EQC has a different character to any of its rivals, but it majors on comfort more than fun

 - 5Interior, dashboard & comfortThe Mercedes EQC has a striking interior focused on an impressive infotainment system, plus generous standard equipment